AMProduction-hub/boundlessandtimelesswiki/01.Into The Stories/01.Prologue/Session 1 - Fire on the Falls.md

 ## 🛤 Narrative Transition – Journey to Lonesome Tavern

-Regardless of outcome, players are directed toward the next destination:
+Regardless of outcome, players are directed toward the next destinatin:

 ```statblock
 "name": "Lonesome Tavern"